 Move an Object

 Now that you've added an object to a bucket and viewed it, you might like to move the object to a different bucket or folder.

-Since you cannot move an object from a bucket that does not have Block public access enabled to a bucket that has Block public access enabled, first enable Block public access in your original bucket.
-Note that enabling Block public access in your original bucket will cause the object level public access that was set in a previous step to be overridden.
+In this example, we’ll use cut and paste operations to effectively move one or more objects from one bucket to another bucket.

 In the Amazon S3 console, create a new bucket (reference earlier section for details).

-Select the first bucket you created and view the list of objects.
+Select the first bucket you created and enable Block public access in this bucket so that the two buckets will have the same configuration.

 Select the object(s) you want to move by clicking the selection box to their left.
 You can ignore the info box that opens when you select an object.

-Once you’ve selected your files, click on the More button, and then click Cut.
+Once you’ve selected your files, click on the Actions button, and then click Cut.

-Navigate to the target bucket (and folder, if applicable) to which you want to move the object, click the More button and then click Paste.
+Navigate to the target bucket (and folder, if applicable) to which you want to move the object, click the Actions button and then click Paste.
 At the Cut and paste review dialogue, confirm the action by clicking Paste.

+If the paste operation fails, ensure that the source bucket has Block public access enabled.

 Note: When you move an object across buckets the previously set object permissions will persist by default.

 Congratulations - you have now moved an object between buckets.